-Current ovarian cancer research
+Current research into ovarian cancer

 Help us beat cancer sooner

 Our life-saving work relies on the money you give us.

 Donate now and together we can save more lives by beating cancer sooner.

 From developing viruses as treatments, to leading clinical trials for women whose cancer has come back – our scientists are working hard to improve outcomes for women with ovarian cancer.
 Below are some examples of what our researchers are doing right now.

 Developing new treatments

 In London, Professor Fran Balkwill is studying how healthy cells in ovarian tumours are turned ‘bad’ by the cancer cells around them.
 Understanding how to turn these ‘bad’ cells back into ‘good’ ones could lead to new drugs and treatments for the disease.

 In London, Dr Michelle Lockley is studying high grade serous cancer, the most common type of ovarian cancer.
 She’s looking at the best way to use cancer-fighting viruses as a treatment for the disease.
 She hopes to identify drugs that increase the power of these viruses, especially in cases of ovarian cancer where treatment no longer works.

 Running cancer trials